-Hastings Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Hastings Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Hastings Housing Authority serves Hastings.

 As of 03/04/2021, it is not known if Hastings Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Hastings Housing Authority manages 323 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of December 31st, 2019:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 30% having issued approximately 11 vouchers in the past year.
 The average voucher holder has received housing benefits for 4 years and 5 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 4 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 1.9 persons and has a household income of $12,122 per year.
 98% of households were very low income (VLI) and 76% were extremely low income (ELI).
 24% of households had wages as a major source of income, 5% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 66% of households had other income (Social Security, Disability or Pension) as their major source of income.